5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks

 \section{Conclusions}

-In this paper, we introduced \name, an automation framework based on Red Hat OpenShift Container Platform that leverages the GitOps paradigm to automatically deploy and test softwarized end-to-end 5G and O-RAN-compliant systems in a matter of seconds.
-By extending cloud-native \gls{ci}/\gls{cd} pipelines to the \gls{ran}, \name can effectively address the increasing complexity associated with operations such as spectrum and radio management, and allocation of heterogeneous resources, devices and distributed components, thus providing the much-needed automation for the cellular ecosystem.
-We integrated \name with an over-the-air \gls{sdr} testbed, and demonstrated how it can be used to test the performance and integration of open-source protocol stacks for cellular networks, including \gls{oai}, though automated \gls{ct} experiments spanning several~months.
+We introduced \name, an automation framework based on Red Hat OpenShift that leverages the GitOps paradigm to automatically deploy and test softwarized end-to-end 5G and O-RAN-compliant systems in a matter of seconds.
+By extending cloud-native \gls{ci}/\gls{cd} pipelines to the \gls{ran}, \name effectively addresses the increasing complexity of operations such as spectrum and radio management, and allocation of heterogeneous resources, devices and distributed components, thus providing the much needed automation for the cellular ecosystem.
+In this way, \name has the potential to increase the reliability, robustness, and security of software for Open \gls{ran}.
+We integrated \name with an over-the-air \gls{sdr} testbed, and demonstrated how it can be used to test open-source protocol stacks for cellular networks, including \gls{oai}, though automated \gls{ct} experiments spanning several~months.

 \begin{IEEEbiographynophoto}{Leonardo Bonati} [M'23] is an Associate Research Scientist at the Institute for the Wireless Internet of Things, Northeastern University, Boston.
-He received the Ph.D.\ degree in Computer Engineering from Northeastern University in 2022.
-His research focuses on softwarized approaches for the Open Radio Access Network (RAN) of next generation of cellular networks. \end{IEEEbiographynophoto}
+He received a Ph.D.\ degree in Computer Engineering from Northeastern University in 2022.
+His research focuses on softwarized approaches for the Open RAN of next generation of cellular networks. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Michele Polese} [M'20] is a Principal Research Scientist at the Institute for the Wireless Internet of Things, Northeastern University, Boston, since March 2020.
-He received his Ph.D.\ at the Department of Information Engineering of the University of Padova in 2020.
+\begin{IEEEbiographynophoto}{Michele Polese} [M'20] is a Research Assistant Professor at the Institute for the Wireless Internet of Things, Northeastern University, Boston.
+He received his Ph.D.\ degree from the University of Padova in 2020.
+He then joined Northeastern University as a research scientist.
 His research interests are in the analysis and development of protocols and architectures for future generations of cellular networks. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto} {Salvatore D'Oro} [M'17] is a Research Assistant Professor at the Institute for the Wireless Internet of Things, Northeastern University, Boston.
 He received his Ph.D.\ degree from the University of Catania in 2015.
-His research interests include optimization, artificial intelligence, security, network slicing and their applications to 5G networks and beyond, with specific focus on Open RAN systems. \end{IEEEbiographynophoto}
+His research interests include optimization, artificial intelligence, and security applied to Open RAN systems. \end{IEEEbiographynophoto}